sajibhn/Sajibs-Quiz-app/README.md

 # Sajibs-Quiz-app

-I have created this android chat app using Kotlin and XML in android studio.
+I have created this android Quiz app using Kotlin and XML in android studio.